This guide will discuss everything you need to know about Torrenting.

 Certain films and motion pictures have entered the public domain for many different reasons and TROYPOINT has compiled the best ones, which you can access below.

 NOTE: If you choose to download torrents, installing and using a VPN is a must.
 IPVanish will encrypt your IP address and ensure your privacy.

 CLICK HERE for Special IPVanish VPN Discount.

 Advantages of Torrenting

-There are many benefits that downloading torrent can offer.
+There are many benefits that downloading torrents can offer.

 A torrent file is not stored on a main central server.
 With many sources made available for sharing, downloading content does not stress the network.

 Availability of Backup Sources

 Should a particular seeder breaks down, other portions of the file can still be located from other computers provided that many are seeding the same content.

 If a file becomes corrupted, it’s highly likely that it will be deleted from the swarm so you can only find working files from the list.